microsoft/Office-Online-Test-Tools-and-Documentation/docs/rest/src/files/CheckFileInfo.rst

         ..  note:: |future|

     TenantId
         A **string** value uniquely identifying the user's 'tenant,' or group/organization to which they belong.
-This property is useful for hosts

         ..  caution::

             The presence of this property does not remove the uniqueness and consistency requirements listed above.
             User properties are expected to be unique *per user* and consistent over time regardless of the presence of a :term:`TenantId`.

+        ..  note:: |future|

     UserId
         A **string** value uniquely identifying the user currently accessing the file.